-The story of the German refugees who returned after World War Two to rebuild the country and its society.
+This is the story of the German refugees who returned after World War Two to rebuild Post-War Europe and its society.

 More than 10,000 Germans and Austrians who had fled Nazi persecution served with British forces during the Second World War.

 At the end of the war, many returned to the land of their birth with the Intelligence Corps and Military Government to start the process of rebuilding Germany and Austria, before later making Britain their permanent home.

 When the guns fell silent and they crossed into Germany after May 1945, they were setting foot on German soil for the first time in at least six years.

 Geoffrey Perry commented: "Being back on German soil was like having goose-bumps but much more.
 It was a strange feeling, but was soon mingled with the reality of the horrors perpetrated by the Nazi regime in the concentration camps."